Get connected with IBD Nurses and find out about Crohn's & Colitis UK Campaigns.

 The RCN IBD Network supports IBD nurses across the UK, helping to develop nurses, promote and maintain high standards for care for patients.
 The network provides a national voice for IBD nurses within the RCN, and with other networks and stakeholders.

 Active regional groups meet across the UK.
 These are great chance to meet other like-minded nurses to network and to share educational opportunities, audit, research, and disseminate best practice.

-As advocacy is a big part of the role, Crohn’s and Colitis UK want to work with IBD Nurse Specialists across the country to help end stigma and improve care for people living with IBD.
+As advocacy is a big part of the role, Crohn’s & Colitis UK want to work with IBD Nurse Specialists across the country to help end stigma and improve care for people living with Crohn's and Colitis.

 More IBD Nurses – Better Care campaign

-Meeting the needs of people affected by IBD in the UK is at the heart of what we do.
+Meeting the needs of people affected by Crohn's and Colitis in the UK is at the heart of what we do.

 Our current campaign seeks to increase the number of services with IBD Nurse Specialists and meet the national standards for care.

 Over 1,200 people have pledged their support by writing to the Chief Executives of 248 local hospitals.
 Many hospitals are now reviewing business cases for more IBD Nurses and many others are addressing their service provision with a view to addressing gaps in care.

 We have been fighting to end the stigma for people with Crohn's and Colitis using accessible public toilets.
 A major worry for people living with an “invisible disability” such as Crohn’s Disease or Ulcerative Colitis is being refused access to or confronted for using accessible toilets.

 Our accessible toilets campaign has already seen several major supermarkets installing our “Not every disability is visible” signs on their accessible facilities, but we’re not stopping here.